DhruvaKumar/CarND-Advanced-Lane-Lines/readme.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The main issue was playing around with gradients and color spaces to find the right balance of thresholds.
 The HLS space and the B channel of LAB worked quite well for the test images and the challenge video.
 The saturation channel of HLS gave decent results for the yellow and white lanes, although it was weak and prone to noise.
 The higher end of the B channel of the LAB space clearly filtered the yellow lane.
-Later when trying to fit a polynomial, I found out that the white lines in some images weren't very clear.
-The luminosity channel strengthened the white lanes.
-Since the saturation channel was prone to change in brightness, Hue was ANDed with Saturation to make it more robust.
-It would be desirable to discriminate the lanes better in other conditions.
+Later when trying to fit a polynomial, I found out that the white lines in some images weren't very clear and was resulting in abnormal polynomial fits.
+The luminosity channel reinforced the white lanes.
+It would be desirable to discriminate the lanes better, especially in adverse conditions.

 In cases where one lane line is detected well (an extrapolated version of the previous fits) but the other lane is not valid, we can predict where the other lane will be since we know the distance between the two lanes.
-This will be helpful on sharp turns.
+This will be helpful for sharp turns.
 Even if one lane is detected, the other can be predicted to be parallel to it.
-The current implementation uses an average of the previous n fits even if one lane is not detected and this might fail on sharp turns.
+The current implementation ignores lane even when one lane is not detected and resorts to an average of the previous n fits.
+This might fail on sharp turns where we don't have a decent detection of one lane.
 On failure to detect both lanes, we can extrapolate the previous fits and use that for some frames ahead depending on the speed of the vehicle until we get a valid detection.

 One improvement would be to use a weighted average for smoothing the previous n fits instead of just a simple average.
 The weights can be a measure of how confident we are about the fit.
 One metric would be the mean distance between the lanes.
-This confidence measure can be used for adaptive thresholding to detect the lanes